Biswabhusan Harichandan

-From 2004–2009, he was Minister of Law, Revenue and Fisheries, Government of Odisha.
+From 2004 to 2009, he was Minister of Law, Revenue and Fisheries for the Government of Odisha.

 Life and career

-Harichandan joined Bharatiya Jana Sangha in 1971 and became its National Executive Member and its State General Secretary until the formation of Janata Party in 1977.
-During the era of emergency he was detained under the MISA Act.
-After the formation of BJP in 1980, he was appointed the President of the state until 1988 before he joined hands with Janata Dal.
-He went back to BJP in 1996.
+Harichandan joined Bharatiya Jana Sangha in 1971 and became its National Executive Member and its State General Secretary until the formation of the Janata Party in 1977.
+During the era of emergency, he was detained under the MISA Act.
+After the formation of the BJP in 1980, he was appointed President of the state until 1988 before joining hands with the Janata Dal.
+He went back to the BJP in 1996.

 Harichandan was elected to the Odisha State Legislative Assembly five times.
-Beginning from 1977 assembly elections from Chilika assembly as a member of BJP, he came back to power in 1990 with a Janata Dal ticket.
+Beginning from the 1977 assembly elections from Chilika assembly as a member of BJP, he came back to power in 1990 with a Janata Dal ticket.
 Harichandan was elected for the third time, this time from Bhubaneswar Central seat in the by-poll elections of 1997, and continued to be a member from the same constituency three times in a row.
-He was also a cabinet minister in the BJD-BJP led coalition government in 2004.
+He was also a cabinet minister in the BJD-BJP led coalition government in 2004, where he was the Minister of Law, Revenue and Fisheries.

 In July 2019, he was appointed the 23rd Governor of Andhra Pradesh.

+Harichandan was sworn in as the 7th Governor of Chhattisgarh on 23 February 2023.

 Personal life

 On 17 November 2021, Harichandan was diagnosed with COVID-19.
+In June 2024, his son Prithviraj Harichandan became the Minister of Law, Works, Excise in the Mohan Charan Majhi Cabinet.